boundary-layer-meteo/boundary-layer-meteo.github.io/exercises/week4.md

 In case of encroachment, the vertical turbulent heat flux is 0 near the entrainment zone since there is no inversion, so

 $$
-\pafg{\left<\overline{\theta}\right>}{t} = \frac{\overline{w'\theta'}\left(0\right)}{h}
+\afg{\left<\overline{\theta}\right>}{t} = \frac{\overline{w'\theta'}\left(0\right)}{h}
 $$

 This expression shows that if the boundary lower growth has become minimal, the heating of the boundary layer is proportional to the surface heat flux and inversely proportional to the boundary layer height.
 All energy (in the form of heat) is equally distributed over the mixed layer.

 Near the end of the afternoon, $h$ is approximately constant.
 This assumption is therefore valid.
 However, the sensible heat flux changes rapidly in that period.
 The derived equation is still valid in those situations if the heat flux is considered as a function of time.

 </details>